DRAFT - Stop Sucking at Async and Threading

 1.7.2 Synchronous vs Asynchronous Example

-Let's pretend for a moment that we're going to make a simple chatroom.
+To build on this idea, let's pretend for a moment that we're going to make a simple chatroom.
 To keep it simple, let's say there are only two features: allow the user to send messages, and display messages from other users.

 It's not hard to tell that this design sucks.